-This article by Norman Frost taken from Volume 1 of the WLHS Journal Series.
-It was written in 1985 and among the detail there are charming reminders of 18th Century thrift and customs
+This article by Norman Frost is taken from Volume 1 of the WLHS Journal Series.
+It was written in 1985 and in the detail there are charming reminders of 18th Century thrift and customs

 Due to the kindness of the present owners, Mr and Mrs Mattingley, two members of the Society were invited to inspect this cottage when the interior was stripped down to the bare walls, prior to renovation.